gsivaprabu/AngularJS-Path/02/demoApp/README.md

-# Angular Event Registration — Demo Application for Angular JS
+# Angular Event Registration — Demo Application for Angular JS Sample App

 This project is a sample application demonstrating a more fully developed realistic single page angular application.